Getting Started

 - Export Tagsets > as CSV (b)

-Which information is included in the exported XML files?
+What information is included in the exported XML files?

 Each XML file contains a TEI-encoded tagset.
 The most important human-readable information is contained in the following XML-elements/properties:

-Which information (i.e. column names) is included in the exported CSV files?
+What information (i.e. column names) is included in the exported CSV files?

 a.
 Tagset b.
 Tagset ID c.
 Tag d.
 Tag ID e.
 Tag Path f.
 Tag Parent ID g.
 Tag Color h.
 Tag Author i.
 Project Name j.
 Project ID k.
 Tag Properties & Values & Property ID